 Tranquil Fury: Even when she's in the depths of teeth-gnashing, blood-boiling rage, Balalaika tends to speak like a patient mother scolding her children.
 She raises her voice in anger exactly twice.
 Both times are among the tensest points in the series.

 Would Hurt a Child: Zig-zagged.
-Like Mr. Chang, under certain circumstances she no compunctions about hurting children physically and very violently.
+Like Mr. Chang, under certain circumstances she has no compunctions about hurting children physically and very violently.
 Even though she did not do it directly, Hansel and Gretel got no special treatment for being children, and the fact that they killed some of her men no doubt helped, and it's heavily implied that she would have done it herself if given a chance.
 And in the anime, a flashback to the Afghan War shows her shifting her sniper fire away from a child running towards its mother, but presumably she'd have no qualms about killing a Child Soldier, and does mention that her men had to fight some in Afghanistan.